 Has robust set of controls to promote ethical conduct and mitigate risk to ensure that governance efforts are not undermined by noncompliant or corrupt activities.
 Boehringer Ingelheim performs strongly in this respect.
 It has policies to mitigate non-compliance risks, including processes to ensure third-party compliance with company standards, fraud-specific risk assessments and region or country risk-based assessments.
-It lacks a framework, but its code of conduct guides ethical employee decision-making.
+Boehringer Ingelheim has a code of conduct that guides ethical employee decision-making.
 No breaches in countries in scope were found in the period of analysis.